 In Food and Nutrition students look at the function of ingredients in yeast cookery and other bakery products, the role of nutrients in the diet, cooking with seasonal foods and planning healthy meals using staple foods.
 Examples of practical work include bread, Chelsea buns, focaccia, quiche, fruit flan, sauces, pasta bake and risotto.

-Projects in Year 9 include designing and making metal candlesticks, and electronics work producing mood lamps and mechanical toys, which involve the use of the laser cutter.
+Projects in Year 9 include designing and making jewellery and systems work, which involve the use of the laser cutter.
 It is the individuals’ creative abilities that generate so much enthusiasm and diversity in their work.
 By this stage, students will have experienced a wide range of designing and making at Key Stage 3 and may elect to continue in Key Stage 4.

 In Food and Nutrition students look at factors affecting food choices including special dietary needs, cultural, ethical and moral issues.
 Through a project on street food, they cook a range of multicultural cuisine and investigate food labelling.
 In a final topic on cake making students examine the functional properties of ingredients and at the end of this module design their own cake for a celebration.
 Practical work may include sausage plait, fair-trade biscuits, spaghetti Bolognese, sweet and sour chicken, curries and other main course meals.

 Key Stage 4

 At Key Stage 4, students have the opportunity to specialise in the area of design that interests them most.
 The department currently offers two very popular GCSE options: